 As Charleston divorce attorneys, we are asked in every case what property is at stake.
 The short answer is that the family court will be asked to divide the marital property.
-The family court doesn’t have the authority (or “jurisdiction”) to divide non-marital property.
+The family court doesn’t have the authority (or “jurisdiction”) to divide the non-marital property.

 What is Marital Property in South Carolina?